 Easily accessible by all the main ferry services, Saracen Bay is one of the most convenient places to get to on Koh Rong Samloem.
-It is also the most ‘civilised’, with a couple of small shops and other services.
+It is also one of the most ‘civilised’, with a couple of small shops and other services.

 The views on Saracen Bay are fantastic – Pristine white beaches, clear turquoise ocean waters, and a tropical jungle wilderness surrounding the expansive beach front.
 Take a look at this video for a better idea:

 There are several resort (over 25) built along the beach front, and a couple of resorts are built deeper into the jungle.
 Each resort comes with villas or bungalows, a bar, and a restaurant.
 The quality of the resorts varies from cheap dorm beds to modern villas with air-conditioning, wide-screen TV’s, comfortable beds, and en-suite bathrooms with a hot shower and a western toilet.

 Though the resorts tend to be full in peak season, it is never too busy, so you can lie back and enjoy the sensational views in a quiet tranquil environment.Explore Samloem Hotels

 (For more in-depth information, please read: 5 Best Things to See and Do on Saracen Bay)

 Firstly, there is the fantastic waterfall at the far side of the bay – Near a main pier and Freedom Island resort.
 The jungle surrounding the waterfall is beautiful, and the pool at the bottom is superb on a nice hot day – There is a bar and a restaurant, and you can sit back in the refreshing waters with a nice cold drink.
 If you decide to grab a bite to eat, the Khmer food at the restaurant is pretty good.
 Please note: the waterfall tends to dry up in the middle of peak season.

 As a separate day trip, we would definitely recommend for you to see Lazy Beach – A 40 minute walk through the jungle trail.